 - The Office for Women's Careers, directed by Sandra K. Masur, PhD, Professor and Title IX Coordinator, gives women faculty the tools and information needed for successful careers in science and medicine.

-- The Office of Academic Enhancement and Development, led by Lakshmi Devi, PhD, Senior Associate Dean for Academic Development and Enrichment, creates and supports system-wide mentoring efforts by working in partnership with our diversity resources.
+- The Office of Faculty Development, led by Lauren Peccoralo, MD, MPH, Senior Associate Dean for Faculty Well-Being and Development, creates and supports system-wide mentoring efforts by working in partnership with our diversity resources.

 I am proud to work with such committed and creative individuals.
-Their efforts, and the others you will read about on this site, are necessary to advancing our diversity mission, demonstrating the breadth of our commitment to diversity, and supporting excellence in all areas at Mount Sinai.
+Their efforts, and the others you will read about on this site, are necessary to advancing our diversity mission, demonstrating the breadth of our commitment to diversity, equity and inclusion and supporting excellence in all areas at Mount Sinai.